brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 - Or use a debugger to inspect it.

-I simply wanted to use this data, but next I know I'm deep into debugging what kind of data I'm actually dealing with.
+I simply wanted to use this data, but next thing I know, I'm deep into debugging what kind of data I'm actually dealing with.
 Are these really the things a programmer should be focused on?

 Eliminating this uncertainty can reduce your cognitive load significantly.